-If your Wisconsin workers compensation claim has been denied, our experienced attorneys in Madison, Milwaukee and Appleton can help you fight to get the benefits you deserve.
+If your Wisconsin workers compensation claim has been denied, our experienced workers compensation attorneys in Madison, Milwaukee, Eau Claire and Appleton can help you fight to get the benefits you deserve.
 Wisconsin workers compensation law requires every employer to carry Wisconsin workers compensation insurance for their employees.
 When an employee suffers an injury on the job, this insurance should help them recover from their injury by paying for medical treatment and compensating for time off work.
 Sometimes, however, insurance companies deny workers compensation claims and workers must resort to the courts to get their benefits.

 Workers Compensation Benefits